aikea/aikea.github.io/content/watchlog.md

 The BBC Production with Benedict Cumberbatch and Martin Freeman as Sherlock and Dr. Watson respectively.
 Watched seasons 1, 2 and 3.

 52. > **Friends (Series)**
 The sitcom.
 Watched seasons 1 and 2.
 This is fantastic material.

+53. > **High Fidelity (2000) _(X1)_**
+Informative.
+A look into how "modern relationships" work.
+But this was 21 years ago, so really not that modern, eh?
+(first watch: Jun 29th, 2021)

 ## Closing thoughts